Museums, Galleries and Other Sites

 STEPNEY + VICTORIAN PHILANTHROPY incl. visit Ragged School Museum

-A walk (approx 1 ¼ hrs) through Stepney, with its impressive examples of Victorian social housing, designed to give context to a visit to the Ragged School Museum housed in a pair of canal-side warehouses purchased by Dr. Barnardo in 1876 for his ‘ragged’ school.
-The walk will also pass traces of the older Stepney, a medieval parish church, 18c. merchants’ houses and remnants of the Jewish East End.
-(Weds. and Thurs. only).
+A walk (approx 1 ¼ hrs) through Stepney, with its impressive examples of Victorian social housing, designed to give context to a visit to the Ragged School Museum housed in a pair of canal-side warehouses London’s largest Victorian Ragged School, opened by Dr Barnardo in 1877.
+We also pass traces of the older Stepney, including a medieval parish church, 18c. merchants’ houses and remnants of the Jewish East End.

 UNIVERSITY COLLEGE’S HIDDEN TREASURES